inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

 - `javascript`: Main block to place any javascript content.
 It's important to always use {{ super() }} inside this block to inherit all the javascript needed to render the rest of the page.

 More information about `blocks` is available in [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/templates).
-To find more about the different blocks that can be overriden in each of the views you can check the code of the views [here](https://github.com/inveniosoftware/invenio-administration/tree/main/invenio_administration/templates/semantic-ui/invenio_administration).
+To find more about the different blocks that can be overridden in each of the views you can check the code of the views [here](https://github.com/inveniosoftware/invenio-administration/tree/main/invenio_administration/templates/semantic-ui/invenio_administration).

 ### Customisation: React components

-In addition to jinja, in each view there is the possibility to injeact React components.
+In addition to jinja, in each view there is the possibility to inject React components.
 In order to do this, the view must be extended with a custom jinja template as described above.
-In this template, the javascript code that will render the view should be declared in the `javascript` block and in this block, the file that will render the react components must be included in webpack.
+In this template, the javascript code that will render the view should be declared in the `javascript` block and in this block, the file that will render the React components must be included in webpack.
 In `webpack.py` the following line must be added:

 ```diff
 theme = WebpackThemeBundle(